-There have been 1465 new cases in last 7 days (Increase of 7.7% over previous week)
+There have been 3963 new cases in last 7 days (Decrease of 45.8% over previous week)

-The latest outbreak now appears to have plateaued in our area.
+The latest outbreak is now subsiding in our area.
 The vaccination programme is rolling along very nicely but we still need to take precautions.
 PLEASE take responsibility for your actions and protect the vulnerable.
 Someone is still passing on this virus to others.

 19 July: What’s changed: